Biswajee/Azure-DevOps-Extensions-Workshop/README.md

 ### Create the publisher

-1. Go to the [Publish your extension](https://marketplace.visualstudio.com/manage/createpublisher?managePageRedirect=true) page and create a publisher.
+1. Go to the [publish your extension](https://marketplace.visualstudio.com/manage/createpublisher?managePageRedirect=true) page and create a publisher.
 Please note the **publisher ID** after creating.

 _(Any details other than the name of the publisher and the publsher id are optional.)_